transdigiware/blockchain/ibp-console-ha.md

 ### Ordering service considerations
 {: #ibp-console-ha-ordering-service}

-{{site.data.keyword.blockchainfull_notm}} Platform  is built upon Hyperledger Fabric v1.4.7 and v2.x  that includes the Raft [ordering service](#x9826021){: term}.
+{{site.data.keyword.blockchainfull_notm}} Platform <blockchain-sw-251>2.5.1</blockchain-sw-251> is built upon Hyperledger Fabric v1.4.7 and v2.x <blockchain-sw-251 hlf>v1.4.7 and v2.x</blockchain-sw-251 hlf> that includes the Raft [ordering service](#x9826021){: term}.
 Raft is a crash fault tolerant (CFT) ordering service based on an implementation of [Raft protocol](https://raft.github.io/raft.pdf){: external}.
 By design, Raft ordering nodes automatically synchronize data between them using Raft-based consensus.
 In {{site.data.keyword.blockchainfull_notm}} Platform, an organization network operator can choose to stand up either a single node Raft-based orderer, with no HA, or five orderers in a single region that are automatically configured for HA via Raft.

 ### Certificate Authority (CA) considerations